Wadi Shab Oman sign

 Photograph ©2015 by Brian Cohen.

-A winding road on a moderate downhill grade approached a small town — all of which combined to obscure the actual entrance to Wadi Shab.
+A winding road on a moderate downhill grade approached the small town of Tiwi — all of which combined to obscure the actual entrance to Wadi Shab.

 Photograph ©2015 by Brian Cohen.